-The retrieved packages are installed to your local user cache (typically .conan/data), and can be reused from this location for other projects.
+The retrieved packages are installed to your local user cache (typically.conan/data), and can be reused from this location for other projects.
 This allows to clean your current project and continue working even without network connection.
 To search for packages in the local cache run:

 '''

 $ conan search ""

 Existing package recipes:

-OpenSSL/1.0.2o@conan/stable
+openssl/1.0.2t

-Poco/1.9.0@pocoproject/stable
+poco/1.9.4

-zlib/1.2.11@conan/stable
+zlib/1.2.11

 '''